amodhakal/amodhakal/README.md

 ###

 <p align="left">I am a student currently pursuing a bachelor's degree in Computer Science, and this is my final semester.
 My main focus is with full stack web and graphics development with interests in various fields.
-Thank you for visiting my profile and I hope you find something here.</p>
+Thank you for visiting my profile and check out my resume <a href="https://github.com/amodhakal/amodhakal/blob/main/Resume.pdf">here</a>.</p>

 ###